 New Contract Applications, Changes to Contract details / GOS hours / Premises or Directors

-For details on how to apply for a NHS General Ophthalmic Contract or if you have any changes to your existing contract regarding opening times or GOS hours, change in premises or directors please contact NHS England & Improvement via our generic email account england@email@example.com.
-Please note 3 months’ notice should be given to NHS England and Improvement for any changes to your contract.
+For details on how to apply for a NHS General Ophthalmic Contract or if you have any changes to your existing contract regarding opening times or GOS hours, change in premises or directors please contact NHS Business Services Authority (NHSBSA) via the following email account firstname.lastname@example.org.
+Please note 3 months’ notice should be given to NHS Business Services Authority (NHSBSA) for any changes to your contract.